Australia still on top despite Indian resistance

-Seen in isolation, it was India's day, but Australia had taken far too much ground in the first two for India to feel any degree of comfort.
-They will have to bat out of their skins for around five sessions on a wearing pitch to save this Test.
+Seen in isolation, it was India's day, but Australia have taken far too much ground in the first two for India to feel any degree of comfort.
+They will have to bat out of their skins for around five sessions on a wearing pitch to save the Test.

 The short ones were left alone - Patel weaved and ducked, refusing to be lured into the hook trap - while most of the balls outside off stump were left untouched.
 Patel tackled Shane Warne with soft hands, and waited for the ball to come on after turning slowly off the pitch.

-Patel continued his obdurate ways as Anil Kumble, promoted ahead of Harbhajan, kept him company.
-Kumble, who was the first to walk out for a net session after India's miserable batting display yesterday evening, battled bravely in the face of a menacing spell from Michael Kasprowicz after lunch.
+Patel continued his obdurate ways as Anil Kumble, promoted ahead of Harbhajan , kept him company.
+Kumble, who was the first to walk out for a net session after India's miserable batting display last evening, battled bravely in the face of a menacing spell from Michael Kasprowicz after lunch.
 He was rapped on the pads on a number of occasions before missing one that came in late and squirted away for four byes.

-However, the new ball put an end to the tailend resistance: Gillespie gated Patel for a dogged 46, with one that came in late and uprooted middle stump (227 for 8).
-Kumble fell soon afterwards and India finished with 246, nursing a slim hope of saving the game.
+However, the new ball put an end to the tailend resistance: Gillespie gated Patel for 46, with one that came in late and uprooted middle stump (8 for 227).
+Kumble fell soon afterwards, and India finished with 246, nursing a slim hope of saving the game.

 India's game-plan tomorrow will be similar to the final hour today, as they will want to delay Gilchrist's declaration as long as possible.
-It could well turn out to be another absorbing day.
+It might well turn out to be another absorbing day.